Gold Mining Process Development

 solution flow.
 This is widely experienced when ores have a high clay content.

-This problem is often alleviated by agglomeration prior to heap stacking.
+This problem is often alleviated by agglomeration prior to heap stacking. - In areas of high rainfall, solution balance problems can arise, resulting

-3. In extremely cold areas, heap freezing can result in periods of low recovery.
+in the need to treat and discharge process water. - In extremely cold areas, heap freezing can result in periods of low recovery.

 Operational procedure modifications such as subsurface solution application

-4. Ice and snow melting can result in excessive accumulation of leach solutions.
+have reduced, but not eliminated, this concern. - Ice and snow melting can result in excessive accumulation of leach solutions.

 This concern can often be mitigated by use of diversion structures.